Health & Disability Services Consumers' Rights

 What can I do if I'm not happy with a health and disability service I receive?

-Check a set of principles which describe how healthcare providers should meet your child or young person's particular needs
+There are a set of principles which describe how healthcare providers should meet your child or young person's particular needs.

 Call Healthline on 0800 611 116 any time of the day or night for free health advice when you need it